Date of Award

 Through collecting questionnaire research and surveys of principals and teachers, these quantitative data were analyzed to determine if there was a gap between teacher perception of leadership behaviors and leaders' self-perceived behaviors.

 Helms, Pamela Murphy, "Effective Leadership: Perceptions of Principals and the Teachers They Lead" (2012).
 Education Theses, Dissertations and Projects.
-Paper 56.
+56.